Parental supervision is the best way to keep children safe at home.

 For starters, make sure their cot is well away from any window blinds (and their cords).

-Electrocution is another potential hazard, so electrical-outlet or power-point covers are well worth considering.
+Electrocution is another potential hazard, so electrical outlets or power-point covers are well worth considering.

 Make sure the covers cannot be removed by the child, as they can then become a choking hazard.

 Consider having safety switches fitted to all power-point circuits.

 A safety switch is a device that quickly switches off the electricity supply if an electrical fault is detected, to minimise the risk of electricity-related fires, electric shock, injury, and death.

 (In some states these switches are compulsory on all new homes and must be fitted to established homes when a new electrical installation occurs.)

 Pool and Spa Fencing